Jim Bagby Sr.: Biography

 His son, Jim Bagby Jr., was also a major leaguer who played for the Red Sox, Indians and Pirates.
 The Bagbys became the first father and son to pitch in the World Series when Jim Jr. appeared for the 1946 Red Sox.

-Jim Bagby died in Marietta, Georgia at age 64.
+Bagby died at Keenestone Hospital in Marietta, Georgia on July 28, 1954 due to complications from a stroke in 1942 while umpiring in the Piedmont League.
 He was survived by his son Jim Jr. and two daughters, Mabel Moore and Elizabeth (Betty) Fincher.